yiryuan/MA615_final_project/README.md

 Data_clean_Final_Project.R is a file that I used to clean and select data from raw data.
 It also includes how I caculated the travel time used in shiny.
 But It can not be run because I did not upload the raw data which is too large to upload.

+##LR_selected.zip
+LR_selected.zip can not be upload because it is still larger than 25MB